BayLak-Egypt/UnistMemes-Encryption/README.md

   <img src="https://github.com/user-attachments/assets/36f6bc45-7b48-44e4-91c8-ffa9e781798e" width="550" alt="UnistMemes Encryption">
 </p>

+A lightweight encryption library designed for secure text and file encryption with password protection, multi-layer encryption, and Base64 packaging for reliable storage and transmission.

+---

-## ✨ Features
+# ✨ Features

-### 🔑 Password-Based Encryption
+## 🔑 Password-Based Encryption

-A password-based encryption system has been implemented.
-Instead of storing the key in plain text, it is securely protected and used to transform the data based on the provided password.
+The library uses password-based encryption to securely transform data.
+The encryption process is driven by the provided password, ensuring that the same password is required to decrypt the data correctly.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/6701f1a8-ab30-42a1-b7b1-ac59ac3601d4" alt="Password Encryption">